skrattaren/apf.rst/apf.rst

 - [p.
 325/233] "'We said, the first thing we'll do, we'll kill all the priests!'"

-  Paraphrases a line from Shakespeare's "`King Henry VI, part 2`_", act 4, scene 2 (a play that's also about bloody revolution): "The first thing we do, let's kill all the lawyers."
+  Paraphrases a line from Shakespeare's **King Henry VI, part 2**, act 4, scene 2 (a play that's also about bloody revolution): "The first thing we do, let's kill all the lawyers."